 Bru Stop Filter

-With traditional filters, it is easy to over-extract French Press coffee if you leave the coffee in the brewer too long.
+With traditional filters, it is easy to over-extract French Press coffee if you leave it in the brewer for too long.
 The Bru Stop filter solved that problem.
 It is a tighter filter that does a superior job of trapping the ground coffee at the end of the brew cycle.

 As bad as the over-extraction problem was with counter-top French Press brewers, there was a worse problem with travel French Presses.
 Coffee grounds easily escaped from the bottom into your brew.
-How many times have French Press drinkers using travel models taken a sip of coffee with loose coffee grounds?
+How often do French press drinkers using travel models sip coffee with loose coffee grounds?
 Too many.

 The good news is the Double Shot 3.0 uses the same Bru Stop filter, so the risk of loose grounds has been greatly reduced.
 Although I didn’t experience any loose grounds, I hesitate to say the potential has been eliminated, because travel mugs by their very nature get bumped around more than a counter-top French Press.
 Just do your best job avoiding potholes on your commute and you should be fine.